jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 Grades in this course are determined based on participation and mastery of the Core and Supplemental Standards as follows.
+All criteria must be met by a student to receive each grade.

 * **A**:
     * 16/16 of Core Standards are Partially Mastered or Mastered